Traffic Safety Section

 The primary goal of the Traffic Safety Section is to reduce the number of motor vehicle crashes occurring in the city.
 To accomplish this goal Traffic Safety officers carry out a number of different responsibilities.
 Traffic enforcement is the number one tool used to lower crash rates.
 Studies have shown increased enforcement of traffic laws has a direct impact on lowering crash numbers.
 Officers focus enforcement activities in high crash areas, along with other areas of the city which have been identified as having traffic related problems, such as excessive speed.
 Officers are encouraged to educate motorists on proper and safe driving methods during enforcement contacts.

 Officers in the Traffic Safety Section are also trained in motor vehicle crash investigation.
 Officers receive nearly a month of specialized training in investigation motor vehicle collisions, along with numerous hours of on-going training to improve their skills.
 This training and experience allows Traffic Safety officers to accurately investigate and reconstruct traffic crashes to determine causes and identify violations.
 Data from motor vehicle crashes in the city assist the unit in identifying problem areas needing further attention to decrease crash occurrences.

-Members of the Traffic Safety Section work closely with other agencies, such as MoDot and the city Street Department to recognize and correct deficiencies in road systems in an effort to avert future traffic crashes.
+Members of the Traffic Safety Section work closely with other agencies, such as MoDOT, the City traffic engineer, and the city Street Department to recognize and correct deficiencies in road systems in an effort to reduce future traffic crashes.
 If you are involved in an accident and need a copy of the crash report, please contact the Records Unit at 816.969.1715.